nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 The Dataset used, 'pid-5M' is a dataset available online and downloaded from Kaggle's dataset page. (https://www.kaggle.com/naharrison/particle-identification-from-detector-responses)

 That's a simplified dataset of a GEANT based simulation for electron-proton inelastic scattering measured by a particle detector system.
-It simulates in the final state four particle types with an id number associated - positron (-11), pion (211), kaon (321), and proton (2212); six detector responses.
+It simulates in the final state four particle types with an id number associated(positron (-11), pion (211), kaon (321), and proton (2212)) and six detector responses.
 Some detector responses are zero due to detector inefficiencies or incomplete geometric coverage of the detector.
-Is composed of 5000000 rows and 7 columns:
+Is composed of 5000000 rows of values and 7 columns:
 + ID
 + Momentum(GeV/c)
 + Theta angle(rad)